 The Brass Monkey Rally, held annually at Ōtūrehua, is New Zealand’s best-known motorcycle rally.
 The rally’s name alludes to the low winter temperatures, often below freezing – ‘cold enough to freeze the balls off a brass monkey’, as the saying goes.
 A huge bonfire is lit to help keep riders warm.

 The name refers to the sacred Mt Ida of Greek mythology.
 At Ōtūrehua (earlier called Rough Ridge), farmer Ernest Hayes (1851–1933) invented a range of devices to help with farming tasks.
 The abandoned mining town of Moa Creek was used in filming the Lord of the rings movie trilogy.

 On the slopes of Rough Ridge are Poolburn dam, and the Manorburn and Upper Manorburn (Greenland) reservoirs.
 The oldest, Upper Manorburn, dates from 1914.

 The northernmost gold mining settlement in the valley, 61 km north-east of Alexandra, with just a handful of permanent residents.
 Historic buildings include a bank and gold office dating from 1864 and the Vulcan (formerly Ballarat) hotel, built in 1882.
-The ghost that reputedly haunts the hotel has prompted the organisation of a ‘Ghost to Ghost’ triathlon and duathlon – a pun on the rather more strenuous coast to coast race between the West Coast and Christchurch.
+The ghost that reputedly haunts the hotel has prompted the organisation of a ‘Ghost to Ghost’ triathlon and duathlon – a pun on the rather more strenuous Coast to Coast race from the West Coast to Christchurch.